 Our service involves installation of a small, round, 10-inch, 1.5 lb antenna on the roof.
 We will install this antenna on the roof by attaching it to a vent pipe or chimney on the roof which means that typically there is no penetration or drilling of any kind on the roof.

-In a standard installation, we run an Ethernet cable from the antenna to the exterior wall of the room you want your router in.
+In a standard installation, we run an Ethernet cable from the antenna to the exterior wall of the room in which you want your router.
 (We run the cable down a water drain pipe down the side of the unit and make a small hole in the exterior wall near your router and into your home.)
 The hole will be completely sealed so there is no risk for any water damage.